sonoshrmsi/sonoshrmsi/README.md

 ### Hi there, Here I am 👋

 - 🔭 I’m currently working on ...
-Machine Learning Internship at Sogeti NL
+Machine Learning at Sogeti NL
 - 🌱 I’m currently learning ...
-HTML, CSS, and JavaScript
+HTML, CSS, JavaScript and React JS
 - 👯 I’m looking to collaborate on ...
 Data Science & Web Developement
 - 🤔 I’m looking for help with ...
 Nothing Right Now...
 - 💬 Ask me about ...
 Python Libraries for Machine Learning